Last Updated on: 13th May 2023, 04:32 pm

 How Often Should You Trim Parrot Nails?

-After you first cut your parrot’s nails, you may initially notice your bird struggling to grasp, climb and balance.
-This may mean you’ve cut its claws a little too short, but an adjustment period is normal.
+After cutting a parrot’s nails, you may initially notice it’s struggling to grasp, climb and balance.
+This may mean you’ve cut its claws too short, but an adjustment period is normal.

-How To Keep Your Parrot Nails Short
+How To Keep A Parrot’s Nails Short